-Note: p < 0.1, p < 0.05, p < 0.05, p < 0.01.
+Notes: p < 0.1, p < 0.05, p < 0.01.
 Standard errors (in parentheses) are clustered at the country-bank type level.
 Singleton observations are dropped in all regressions.
-The estimation is based on equation (7).
+The estimation is based on Eq.
+(7).
 The dependent variable is the excess stock return.
 Other controls are dividend yield, book to market ratio, and asset size in logs.
 Columns (2), (5), and (8) only include intermediaries with positive excess market returns.
 Columns (3), (6), and (9) only include intermediaries with negative excess market returns.